Nikhil1912/FindMyRoomie_2.0/README.md

  #### 5. Find people:

  Lists the people looking for roommates just like you.
 Our "Wolf Filter" lets you filter candidates based on your preferences :wolf:.
-Be choosy!!
+Be choosy!

  <p align = "center">
 <img width = "800" src ="https://user-images.githubusercontent.com/73664200/194784052-7b3c491d-827a-4404-a3d1-35996416ba24.png">